khanhthanhdev/Theory2Manim/README.md

 ## ❓ FAQ

+The FAQ should cover the most common errors you could encounter.
+If you see something new, report it on issues.

 Q: Error `src.utils.kokoro_voiceover import KokoroService  # You MUST import like this as this is our custom voiceover service. ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ ModuleNotFoundError: No module named 'src'`. <br>
 A: Please run `export PYTHONPATH=$(pwd):$PYTHONPATH` when you start a new terminal. <br>